1: Disinfect the Dead

 J smashed her fist against the floor, with all of her special disassembly function-augmented strength behind it.
 Her hand exploded into a shower of metal and plastic and dripping fluids.

-A flood of errorlog’d warnings flowed up her HUD, but the regen function was already executing.
+A flood of errorlog’d warnings flowed up her HUD, but the regeneration function was already executing.
 Her hand reformed in seconds, mending the joint with her arm as if nothing had happened.
 (As the most effective disassembly drone on her squad, the regeneration function was second nature to her.)

 But there were things she could not regenerate from.